Majid3464/Machine-Learning/README.md

 ### 2. Linear Regression
 • Feature engineering for a house price dataset with 2919 entries and 80 features.

-• Appliedthemodels: Linearregression, Elastic-net, Lasso, Ridge, Lassolars, Bayesianridge, Kernelridge, Kneighborsregressor,cross-validatedthemodelsandfoundidealhyper-parameterstominimizecostfunctions.
+• Applied the models: Linear regression, Elastic-net, Lasso, Ridge, Lassolars, Bayesian ridge, Kernel ridge, Kneighbors regressor,cross validated the models and found ideal hyper-parameters to minimize cost functions.

 • Predicted sales prices using RFs and Gradient boosting with more than 90% accuracy.

 ### 3. Nueral-Networks
-• Dataanalysis(transformation,visualizationandwrangling)forclassiﬁcationproblemsusingadiabetesdataset.
+• Dataanalysis(transformation,visualization and wrangling)for classiﬁcation problems using adiabetes dataset.

 • Applied both parametric and non-parametric classiﬁers such as Bagging classiﬁer, K-neighbors classiﬁer, Decision tree classiﬁer and Neural networks to predict diabetes.